And Dream of Sleep – Background Music for Sleeping

 Invest in a sound system

-Headphones are great, but comfort is a big issue.
-We recommend investing in a decent amplifier and speakers.
+Headphones are great, but comfort is sometimes an issue.
+We recommend investing in a decent amplifier and speakers or finding headphones that you’re comfortable sleeping with.
 As sleep music evolves, its creators are delving deeper into the actual frequencies within the sounds.
-Binaural beats, ASMR, Theta and, Alpha patterns (See the Resources section below) are best experienced in headphones or via a sound system.
+Binaural beats, ASMR, Theta, and Alpha patterns (See the Resources section below) are best experienced in headphones or via a sound system.
 You would be missing out if you relied solely on your mobile device speakers.

 For some great suggestions on affordable home audio sound systems, visit Lifewire.